ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 ### eth_mining {#eth_mining}

 Returns `true` if client is actively mining new blocks.
-This can only return `true` for proof-of-work networks and may not be available in some clients since The Merge to proof of stake..
+This can only return `true` for proof-of-work networks and may not be available in some clients since [The Merge](/roadmap/merge/).

 **Parameters**